DS-100/textbook/notebooks/ch15/bias_cv.md

           Test error: 0.04698

-For future reference, `scikit-learn` has a [`cross_val_predict`](http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.cross_val_predict.html) to automatically perform cross-validation, so we don't have to break the data into training and validation sets yourself.
+For future reference, `scikit-learn` has a [`cross_val_predict`](http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.cross_val_predict.html) method to automatically perform cross-validation, so we don't have to break the data into training and validation sets ourselves.

 Also, note that the test error is higher than the validation error which is higher than the training error.
 The training error should be the lowest because the model is fit on the training data.
 Fitting the model minimizes the mean squared error for that dataset.
 The validation error and the test error are usually higher than the training error because the error is computed on an unknown dataset that the model hasn't seen.